If you’re searching for the answer to the question, “what is black hat SEO?”, then this post is for you.

 Black Hat SEO Examples

-Black hat SEO examples include the use of invisible text, doorway pages, keyword stuffing, page swapping, cloaking, blog comment spam, content automation, keyword stuffing, sneaky redirects, link schemes, duplicate content, and article spinning.
+Black hat SEO examples include the use of invisible text, doorway pages, keyword stuffing, page swapping, cloaking, blog comment spam, content automation, sneaky redirects, link schemes, duplicate content, and article spinning.

 What Are Black Hat SEO Techniques?